-

 To Wrap Things Up

 This article tells how to hide mouse when screen recording in detail.
 Hiding the cursor during screen recording is simple with the right tools.
-You can use EaseUS RecExperts, Xbox Game Bar, and QuickTime Player to record screen on your computer without the mouse pointer.
+You can use EaseUS FocalFlow, Xbox Game Bar, and QuickTime Player to record screen on your computer without the mouse pointer.
 For quick results, use EaseUS Screen Recorder.
 It can help you record a video easily and quickly.
 Most importantly, it provides advanced settings to meet your video-playing or editing needs.
 Start your screen recording now with the EaseUS recorder!

 FAQs on How to Hide Mouse During Screen Capture